x676f64/secureum-mind_map/content/8. Audit Findings 201/Expected behavior regarding authorization for adding tokens is unclear.md

 # 155 - [Expected behavior regarding authorization for adding tokens is unclear](./Expected%20behavior%20regarding%20authorization%20for%20adding%20tokens%20is%20unclear.md)

-Expected behavior regarding authorization for adding tokens is unclear `addToken` allows anyone to list a new token on Hermez.
+`addToken` allows anyone to list a new token on Hermez.

 This contradicts the online documentation, which implies that only the governance should have this authorization.